 Today, biofilms have become a source of critical contamination in almost any type of industrial facility.
 Due to their persistent potential health risks, biofilm removal and monitoring is a must for any good practice in safety management.

 Enzymes-based cleaning in the food industry is an emerging technology with a high potential in biofilm removal.

 Combinations of specific enzymes such as proteases, amylases, lipases, etc.. provide highly specific stain & soil removal efficiency with clear sanitization benefits.
 The efficiency of enzymes can be enhanced by mixes with surfactants.
-Both together provide synergistic effects by combining emulsifying power and chemical cleaving action at low concentrations and low temperatures.
+Both together in conjunction provide synergistic effects by combining emulsifying power and chemical cleaving action at low concentrations and temperatures.

 You can find more details onenzymes-based cleaning technology and its applications in the presentation Link: GKT-17 ITRAM Enzymes biofilms cleaning in the food industry

 This post is published in collaboration with I-Tram Higiene: http://www.itramhigiene.com/en/

 Miquel Osset is senior-expert in FMCG innovation, Doctorate in Chemistry, expert in Technology Development, and Technology Innovation Director at Ignite Innovation with a consolidated experience in innovation and product development in Consumer Packaged Goods categories.